Ogada-Brian/alx_be_shell/shell_permissions/README.md

 4.Multiple permissions
 The script adds execute permission to the owner and the group owner, and read permission to other users, to the file "hello"

+5.John Doe
+The script sets the mode of the file "hello" to -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello